dftbplus/recipes/docs/basics/waveplot.rst

 Some notes on the output:

-* The warnings about unprocessed nodes appears, because the included file ``wfc.mio-0-1.hsd`` contained also wave function coefficients for some elements (C, N, S), which are not present in the calculated system, so that those definitions were ignored.
+* The warnings about unprocessed nodes appears, because the included file ``wfc.mio-0-1.hsd`` also contained wave function coefficients for elements (C, N, S), which are not present in the calculated system.
+Hence these extra definitions in the file were ignored.

 * The ``Total charge of atomic densities`` tells you the amount of charge found in the selected region, if atomic densities are superposed.
 This number should